On a robust risk measurement approach for capital determination errors minimization: Empirical illustration

-In Figure \ref{fig:plot_data}, we expose the graphic illustration of series described and the probability for quantile of $X$ represented by $\frac{G}{G+L}$ for $R_{\rho}$, $G$ for $R_{\rho}^{b}$, and $\frac{G}{L}$ for $R_{\rho}^{c}$.
-We name these probability distributions, respectively, as Quantile$_1$, Quantile$_2$, and Quantile$_3$.
+In Figure \ref{fig:plot_datarm}, we exhibit the graphic illustration of series described and the probability for quantile of $X$ represented by $\frac{G}{G+L}$ for $R_{\rho}$, $G$ for $R_{\rho}^{b}$, and $\frac{G}{L}$ for $R_{\rho}^{c}$, where $\rho=EL$.
+Such quantities would be respective solutions in the fashion of Proposition \ref{prp:rob} for such loss function and can be considered for benchmarking.
+We name them, respectively, as Quantile$_1$, Quantile$_2$, and Quantile$_3$.
 One can note this sample contains both turbulent and calm periods, as visualized by the volatility clusters on log-returns, peaks and bottoms on the price series.
-Regarding the yield rates, there is a huge change on their dynamics at the end of 2008, possibly due to economic changes generated by the sub-prime crisis.
+Regarding the yield rates, there is a huge change in their dynamics at the end of 2008, possibly due to economic changes generated by the sub-prime crisis.
 To isolate the two distinct patterns identified for the costs, we divided the sample into two periods (2001--2008 and 2009--2018).
-So, we expose the results for the whole sample and for the two sub-samples composed.
+So, we expose the results for the whole sample and for the two sub-samples.
 We consider a rolling estimation window of 250 observations (around one year of business days) to compute risk measures, excluding the year of 2001 for this out-sample forecasting exercise.
-In this sense, for each day in the out-sample period, we use the last 250 observations to compute the risk measures.
+In this sense, for each day in the out-sample period, we use the last 250 observations to compute the empirical distribution and risk measures.